 Adequate additional funding may not be available to us on acceptable terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
-See the section of this Quarterly Report on Form 10-Q titled "Part II, Item 1A - Risk Factors" for additional risks associated with our substantial capital requirements.
+See the section of this report titled "Part II, Item 1A - Risk Factors" for additional risks associated with our substantial capital requirements.